Yomguithereal/baobab-react/docs/mixins.md

 var List = React.createClass({
   mixins: [mixins.branch],

-  // Using a function so that your cursors' path are function of the props
+  // Using a function so that your cursors' path can use the component's props etc.
   cursors: function(props, context) {
     return {
       colors: [props.alternative ? 'alternativeColors', 'colors']